-The following table presents a breakdown of our operating revenues among card revenues and other fees, processing and settlement service revenues and interchange revenues, as well as contra-revenue items:
+The following table presents a breakdown of our operating revenues among card revenues and other fees, processing and settlement service revenues and interchange revenues:

+Three Months Ended September 30,

+2016 2015

-Three Months Ended June 30, ; 2016 2015 Amount % of Total Operating Revenues Amount % of Total Operating Revenues Operating revenues: Card revenues and other fees \$ 84,542 48.7% \$ 83,810 49.2 % Processing and settlement service revenues 41,887 24.1 39,416 23.2 Interchange revenues 47,059 27.2 47,635 28.0 Stock-based retailer incentive compensation (614) (0.4) Total operating revenues \$ 173,488 100.0% \$ 170,247 100.0 %
+Amount % of Total Operating Revenues Amount % of Total Operating Revenues

+(In thousands, ex cept percentages)

+Operating revenues:

+Card revenues and other fees \$ 79,056 51.2% \$ 71,870 49.1%

+Processing and settlement service revenues 29,898 19.4 28,470 19.4

+Interchange revenues 45,540 29.4 46,020 31.5

+Total operating revenues \$ 154,494 100.0% \$ 146,360 100.0%

-Card Revenues and Other Fees - Card revenues and other fees totaled \$84.5 million for the three months ended June 30, 2016, an increase of \$0.7 million, or 1%, from the comparable period in 2015.
-The increase was primarily due to higher monthly maintenance fees and ATM fees driven by period-over-period growth in revenue per active card, which we define as operating revenues for our Account Services segment divided by the number of active cards, despite an 11% decline in the number of active cards.
-We believe this increase is reflective of our portfolio consisting of a greater proportion of higher revenue generating customers as we entered 2016, as compared to 2015, and higher unit economics on our new suite of prepaid card products at our retail distributors that we began rolling out in the first quarter of 2016.
+Card Revenues and Other Fees - Card revenues and other fees totaled \$79.1 million for the three months ended September 30, 2016, an increase of \$7.2 million, or 10%, from the comparable period in 2015.
+We believe this increase in revenue reflects a shift in the mix of our legacy active card portfolio toward higher revenue generating customers compared to 2015 and and new cards which began selling in Q1 of this year having higher unit economics than the card products these new cards replaced.
+These factors are contributing to the period-overperiod growth in revenue per active card, which we define as operating revenues for our Account Services segment divided by the number of active cards, despite a 9% decline in the number of active cards.
 See "Financial Results and Trends" for more information.

-Processing and Settlement Service Revenues - Processing and settlement service revenues totaled \$41.9 million for the three months ended June 30, 2016, an increase of \$2.5 million, or 6%, from the comparable period in 2015.
-The increase was driven by a higher number of tax refund transfers processed, which increased period-over period by approximately 9%, primarily due to the timing of when tax refunds were processed by the Internal Revenue Service during the current tax season.
-Cash transfer revenues were flat year-over-year as a result of higher revenue per transaction on a slightly lower number of cash transfers sold due to a fewer number of fee-free cash transfers.
+Processing and Settlement Service Revenues - Processing and settlement service revenues totaled \$29.9 million for the three months ended September 30, 2016, an increase of \$1.4 million, or 5%, from the comparable period in 2015.
+The increase was driven primarily by an increase in cash transfer revenues as a result of higher revenue earned per transaction due to lower volume of fee-free cash transfers processed on a slightly lower number of cash transfers sold as compared to the three months ended September 30, 2015.

-Interchange Revenues - Interchange revenues totaled \$47.1 million for the three months ended June 30, 2016, a decrease of \$0.5 million, or 1%, from the comparable period in 2015.
-The decrease was the result of a lower effective interchange rate earned on purchase volume.
-This average rate decline was the result of a shift in the mix of payment networks and payment types, and can fluctuate from period to period.
+Interchange Revenues - Interchange revenues totaled \$45.5 million for the three months ended September 30, 2016, a decrease of \$0.5 million, or 1%, from the comparable period in 2015.
+The decrease was the result of a lower effective interchange rate earned on purchase volume due to a mix shift of purchase volume routed by certain merchants to lower revenue generating payment networks than in the prior period.